realworldocaml/book/en/compiler-output-formats.md

 #### Understanding name mangling

-So how do these map into an interactive debugger like `gdb`?
-The first thing you need to know is how OCaml functions map into C symbol names; a procedure is known as *name mangling*.
-C symbols must be unambiguous within a compilation unit and so the conversion from OCaml variable bindings (which can shadow each other) also encodes additional information such as the module name into the symbol.
+So how do you refer to OCaml functions into an interactive debugger like `gdb`?
+The first thing you need to know is how function names compile down into C symbols; a procedure generally called *name mangling*.

+Each compilation unit compiles into a native object file that can only export a unique collection of symbols.
+This means that OCaml values need to be mapped into a unique name within that compilation unit.
+This mapping has to account for language features such as nested modules, anonymous functions and variable names that shadow each other.

 The conversion follows some straightforward rules: